apisec-inc/apisec-scripts/scanner-jar/README.md

 Java-17 and FX_HOST, FX_IAM & FX_KEY values from the APIsec scanner.

-Please use the below command to deploy the APIsec Scanner as a jar.
-Make sure to update the placeholders <FX_HOST>, <FX_IAM>, and <FX_KEY> before executing the script.
+Please use the following commands to deploy the APIsec Scanner as a jar file.
+Make sure to replace the placeholders <FX_HOST>, <FX_IAM>, and <FX_KEY> with the actual values.

+You can obtain these values from the Scanner Module page after logging into the APIsec portal.

 ## on Windows machine with Powershell.
 ``` wget https://raw.githubusercontent.com/apisec-inc/apisec-scripts/refs/heads/master/scanner-jar/Scanner_Jar_Deployment.ps1 -O Scanner_Jar_Deployment.ps1 ```